Leohumicola verrucosa: Uses

 Although L. verrucosa does not directly provide food or economic value to humans, it has been shown to form mutualistic mycorrhizal relationships with plants that do, including lingonberries and various species of agriculturally-important blueberries.
-L. verrucosa also forms mutualistic mycorrhizal relationships with Ledum groenlandicum, an ericoid species with cultural, nutritional, and/or medicinal importance to many of the indigenous peoples of North America, including the Ojibwe, Potawatomi, Cree, and Micmac; many Inuit groups; and nearly all of the indigenous peoples who originally inhabited the land we call British Columbia, Canada.
+L. verrucosa also forms mutualistic mycorrhizal relationships with Ledum groenlandicum, an ericoid species with cultural, nutritional, and/or medicinal importance to many of the indigenous peoples of North America, including the Ojibwe, Potawatomi, Cree, and Mi'kmaq; many Inuit groups; and nearly all of the indigenous peoples who originally inhabited the land we call British Columbia, Canada.

 Further research on the compounds produced by L. verrucosa may yet reveal that they are of medical value to humans.
-Phenolic compounds produced by the closely-related Leohumicola incrustata, were shown to be effective in inhibiting the growth of two strains of gram-negative bacteria, and one proposed explanation for L. verrucosa's own role in inhibiting pathogenic fungal colonization of ericoid roots is that it has an antiobiotic mechanism which may be of interest to human medicine.
+Phenolic compounds produced by the closely related Leohumicola incrustata, were shown to be effective in inhibiting the growth of two strains of gram-negative bacteria, and one proposed explanation for L. verrucosa's own role in inhibiting pathogenic fungal colonization of ericoid roots is that it has an antibiotic mechanism which may be of interest to human medicine.

 Soil fungi, and especially mycorrhizal fungi that form mutualistic symbioses with native plant species, are important components of ecological restoration projects.
 The isolation of L. verrucosa in remnant temperate grasslands of Australia supports its role in the health and diversity of this conserved ecosystem's microbiome.
 The mutualistic mycorrhizal relationship between L. verrucosa and the naive plant species Vaccinum myrtilloides and Ledum groenlandicum has identified it as a candidate of interest for assisting these plant species in revegetating an oil sand mine in Alberta, Canada that was once boreal forest.